BharathKumaravel/Bluescope_Task4/README.md

    ```
    ### Columns:

-   -branch_id: not null
+   - branch_id: not null
-   -employeeId: Primary Key not null,
+    - employeeId: Primary Key not null,
-   -employeeName: Name of the employee
+   - employeeName: Name of the employee
-   -designation: Employee Designation ,not null
+   - designation: Employee Designation ,not null

    ---
  ## Example API Requests and Responses